Genomic Next-Token Predictors are In-Context Learners: Related Work and Broader Context

 Meta-ICL results demonstrate that transformers \textit{can be optimized} to perform meta-learning but fail to explain why \textit{emergent} ICL appears in models never trained for it.
 Critically, Meta-ICL generalizes poorly outside its training domain~\citep{naim2024re}.
 For example, a Meta-ICL model trained on linear and cosine functions fails on their composition~\citep{yadlowsky2023pretraining}—and does not capture higher-order abilities like in-context reasoning~\citep{wei2022chain,kojima2022large} or adaptive self-refinement~\citep{madaan2023self} -- unless explicitly trained for them.
 In contrast, emergent ICL in LMs generalizes broadly and flexibly across diverse problem types~\citep{srivastava2023beyond}.
 These behavioral and mechanistic differences support our working assumption that \textit{Meta-ICL} and \textit{emergent ICL} are fundamentally distinct phenomena~\citep{shen2024icl_vs_gd,mishra2025ia2alignmenticlactivations}.
 Throughout, our focus in this work is on the latter -- the organic emergence of in-context learning in large pretrained models.

+\textbf{ICL $\neq$ Zero-shot learning:} Existing literature in the domain of timeseries studies the zero-shot inference capabilities of next-token predictors, i.e., given a context of a given problem their models can predict the forthcoming values (tokens) \citep{ansari2024chronos, pmlr-v235-das24c}.
+This differs from the type of ICL we evaluate, which explicitly relies on \textit{few-shot} learning of a transformation, not zero-shot adaptation.
+In fact, in Fig.~\ref{fig:placeholder}, we report that Evo2’s performance begins far below a naive mode baseline (simply guessing the most common output) at one shot, indicating very poor zero-shot capability.
+Evo2’s ability only becomes meaningful \textit{only when many shots are provided}.
+This makes the type of ICL we demonstrate qualitatively different from zero-shot ability, as it explicitly only appears in few-shot contexts.

-\textbf{Are there any prior results on emergent ICL in genomic models?} Most genomic models to date are \textit{encoders}~\citep{Ji2020DNABERTPB,Dallatorre2024NucleotideTB}, which preclude autoregressive generation and the study of ICL in the standard sense.
+\textbf{Are there any prior results on emergent ICL in genomic models?} Most genomic models to date are \textit{encoders}~\citep{ji2021dnabert,Dallatorre2024NucleotideTB}, which preclude autoregressive generation and the study of ICL in the standard sense.
 Among the few autoregressive genomic models, most remain small, e.g., {GENA-LM} (300M)~\citep{Fishman2024GENALMAF} and {scGPT} (53M)~\citep{cui2024scgpt}.
 The recently-released {Evo2} series~\citep{evo2report} includes models up to 40B parameters, comparable in scale to modern LLMs.
 This model family provides the first viable testbed for probing \textit{emergent} ICL, which we study here.
 A related effort, {HyenaDNA}~\citep{nguyen2023hyenadna}, trains on million-token genomic sequences and reports ICL-like behaviors; however, these involve \textit{meta-ICL} mechanisms (e.g., soft prompting and instruction fine-tuning; see their Sec.~4.3), rather than organically emergent ICL.
+Similarly, Bio-xLSTM~\citep{schmidinger2024bioxlstmgenerativemodelingrepresentation} demonstrates ICL, but only after explicitly training on deliberately constructed few-shot demonstrations instead of natural biological data - another example of Meta-ICL.
 An additional avenue of research demonstrates that genomic models can perform a form of ICL by copying prior tokens in-context for prediction~\citep{kantroo2025incontextlearningdistortrelationship} -- akin to how induction heads function \citep{olsson2022incontextlearninginductionheads}.
 This, however, doesn't demonstrate any ability to infer latent functions or apply a novel rule in-context.